torivarhaughom/state-delay-estimation/README.md

 The simulation script and experiment files correspond to the results presented in Chapters 4 and 5 of the thesis.

-## Known Typos and Corrections
+## Known Typos and Errors in the Thesis
-The following typos were discovered in the thesis after submission:
+The following typos and errors were discovered in the thesis after submission:
 - The identity matrix in the bottom-right block of the LMI in Equation (5.11) was incorrectly written as `I_{2×2}`.
 It should be `I_{1×1}`.
+- A minor plotting error in the file `setup_experiments.m` caused the same state estimate to be plotted multiple times under different labels in Chapter 5.
+This was a visual issue only and did not affect any experimental data or results.